cardano-on-the-road/sortingbot/README.md

 2. Clone this repository
 3. Get into your local folder repository
-4. Execute the command  ```cabal build```
+4. Execute the command  ```cabal install```
-5. Get your executable file into the *dist-newstyle* folder.
-The path should be something like *"./dist-newstyle/build/x86_64-osx/ghc-8.10.4/sortingbot-haskell-0.1.0.0/x/sortingbot/build/sortingbot/sortingbot'"*
+5. Cabal will show you where the executable will be delivered.
+The path should be something like *"/Users/valeriomellini/.cabal/bin/sortingbot"*
+6. (OPT) Add the cabal-bin folder into your environment variable to execute easier your Cabal bins.

 ## Examples of usage